wes719/lyricsgenerator/README.md

 ------------------------------------------------------------------------

-## ❓ FAQ
+## FAQ

 **Does this post lyrics publicly?**\
-No. Decks are created in *your* Google account.
-Share like normal Slides.
+No. Decks are created in your Google account.
+Share like any normal Slides file.

 **Can I change background per deck?**\
 Yes --- set `BACKGROUND_IMAGE_URL` in `.env`.